OpenMathLib/OpenBLAS/README.md

 ### Set the number of threads on runtime.

 We provided the below functions to controll the number of threads on runtime.
-So far, we didn't support changing the number of threads on Windows.
-On Windows, these functions are dummy.

     void goto_set_num_threads(int num_threads);